 Thomas Jackson, LCSW

 About the Training

 This evidence-based, transformational training gives you the science and tools you need to make mind-body medicine an integral, foundational part of your practice and your life.
 It is the first step in becoming certified by one of the world’s premier programs in comprehensive self-care and group support.

 Participants will attend lectures on the latest research in mind-body medicine and experience CMBM’s pioneering Mind-Body Skills Groups.
-In these groups, they will practice a variety of techniques to reduce stress and enhance self-awareness, to mobilize their imagination and intuition, and to develop their capacity for self-care.
+In these groups, they will practice 15 practical, easy to learn techniques to reduce stress and enhance self-awareness, to mobilize their imagination and intuition, and to develop their capacity for self-care.
 They will, as well, share what they have learned with and learn from one another.

 For more than 25 years, CMBM has taught this program to more than 7,000 professionals – clinicians, educators, community leaders, and peer counselors.
 Over that time, CMBM has developed what is likely the world’s largest, most effective program for healing population-wide stress and trauma.
 Its work in the Balkans, Israel, Gaza, Haiti, and with Syrian refugees, US veterans, and New York City Fire fighters post 9/11, and in troubled American communities has been featured in The New York Times, The Washington Post, The Atlantic, and USA Today, and on CBS 60 Minutes.

 You are really amazing and we give great thanks to God for the remarkable work you are doing in so many places where God’s children are hurting.

 Archbishop Emeritus Desmond Tutu, Nobel Peace Laureate

 See what our Professional Training Program in Mind-Body Medicine is about